 Everyone’s brought to the clinic, where Kelly has taken charge and is trying to keep everyone alive (and her cure for this is giving everyone Pedialyte).
 Gordie is trying to help as best he can, and the two quickly realize neither one of them knows how to insert an IV.
 Elle is now literally on the verge of death, and giving her an IV might be the only way to save her.

 She’s clearly accepted death, and Elle asks Helena to pray for her.
-When Elle realizes that she’s not going to die, and already has an IV in her, she freaks out because she wasn’t ready to face the truth that she did this to everyone.
+When Elle realises that she’s not going to die, and already has an IV in her, she freaks out because she wasn’t ready to face the truth that she did this to everyone.

 Allie is also incredibly sick, and passes out with Will by her side — but not before calling him out on not being there when she started throwing up.